qgrid/qgrid.github.io/source/feature/column-types.md

 {% docEditor "github/qgrid/ng2-example/tree/column-array-basic/latest" %}

-> If list of complex objects need to be visualized, it's required to setup `itemLabel` property or rewrite cell templates, including edit template.
+> If list of complex objects need to be visualized, it's required to setup `itemLabel` property or make custom cell templates.

 ## Bool